 To determine the appropriate capacity for a business enterprise for the medium or long-term, the sales forecast for the period’ is done.
-On the basis of the forecast, the physical facilities and manpower needed to support the sales are determined.
+Based on the forecast, the physical facilities and manpower needed to support the sales are determined.

 Decisions in these areas determine the capacity of the business enterprise to meet its expected sales.

 The design begins with studying and understanding the expectations of the target customers, their characteristics and behavior.
-On the basis of this understanding, product or service features that are expected to satisfy the needs of customers are developed, tested and modified if necessary.
+Based on this understanding, product or service features that are expected to satisfy the needs of customers are developed, tested and modified if necessary.

 There are different approaches to designing products or services:

-A design is feasible if it is cost effective and easy to implement given available physical, managerial and financial resources.
-The design options should be evaluated on the basis of feasibility, acceptability, and risk.
+A design is feasible if it is cost-effective and easy to implement given available physical, managerial and financial resources.
+The design options should be evaluated based on feasibility, acceptability, and risk.
 Acceptability has to do with whether the product will meet the expectations of the target market, and also whether the product design is socially and legally acceptable.
 Risk is concerned with whether the product design is a good or poor business proposition.